Our yoga instructor, Lucy Bremner, set up her yoga retreat in Italy in 1998 and hasn’t looked back.

 This unique yoga retreat, nestled in the beautiful Italian village of Casperia, hosts many special guest yoga teachers.
 On weeks where there are no guest teachers, you will be taught by Lucy herself.

 We caught up with Lucy to find out more about her and the members of her team, why Casperia stole her heart and what her teachings can bring to your yoga practice.

-Meet Lucy: co-founder and head yoga instructor
+Meet Lucy: co-founder & head instructor

 Lucy was born in London and is the co-founder of this yoga retreat in Casperia, Italy, as well as one based on the Pacific Coast of Costa Rica.
 Lucy has been a holistic practitioner in the UK and worldwide since 1988.

 What makes Casperia an ideal location for a yoga holiday?

 Casperia is a picture-perfect place.
 It is located in the heart of the Sabina mountains just north of Rome so there are amazing panoramic views from every angle.